CELEBRANT-DIRECTORY-ARCH-white

 Wedding wine ceremony

-You’ve planned your ceremony and you’ve decided to have a unity ritual.
+You’ve planned your ceremony, and you’ve decided to have a unity ritual.
 Adding a wine ceremony is a great way to symbolise the unity of your two lives together.
 Wine is known for celebrating and romance.
 So why not add it to the biggest celebration of your life?
 Here we’ll talk about the symbolism of the ceremony and how you can add it to your wedding day.

 Wine ceremony 1

-Like most unity ceremonies, the wine ceremony usually takes place after the exchanging of vows and rings.
-The bride and groom will take their respective wines and poor them into a single glass they will both drink out of.
 It is common for the bride and groom to toast three times.
 Once to their past, once to their present and once more to their future.
-Now it’s really important to only take sips of wine- you’ll definitely want to remember your ceremony!
+Now it’s really important only to take sips of wine – you’ll definitely want to remember your ceremony!

 Something we suggest is to test the wine combination before your actual wedding day.
 You don’t want to end up with a mixture that is very unpleasant which results in a surprised face.
 Can you imagine that picture?!